musicglue/tyson/README.md

 The two ENV params you will have to get from the user-accounts application, by setting up a new application /oauth/applications

+Once you've done that, you'll need to call authenticate! wherever you want to trigger the middleware

 You will also have to set `ENV["MUSIC_GLUE_AUTH_URL"]` if you are running this in a non-production environment

 Only MG employees will have access to that endpoint.